holoride/ride-defi/README.md

 ```
 You will also find a .env.template file that you can rename and use instead of creating a new one from scratch.

-## Deploy
+## Deploy Staking
-In order to deploy the smart contract you have to update the staking parameters in the script scripts/deploy.js.
+In order to deploy the staking smart contract you have to update the staking parameters in the script scripts/deployStaking.js.
 Once done, you can just run
 ```
-$ npx hardhat run scripts/deploy.js --network <network name>
+$ npx hardhat run scripts/deployStaking.js --network <network name>
 ```
 If you are deploying on Goerli, it will automatically deploy two ERC20 tokens called RewardToken and StakingToken.
 The wallet that runs the deploy will also receive one million of both for testing.
 Latest deploeyed smart contracts can be found here: